-The screen on the $\ensuremath{N_2}\ensuremath{O}$ Wastewater Controller screen is a touchscreen that allows navigation and interaction.
+The screen on the $N_2O$ Wastewater Controller screen is a touchscreen that allows navigation and interaction.

-The N2O Sensor Overview window (see figure below) is displayed when the controller is turned on.
+The $N_2O$ Sensor Overview window (see figure below) is displayed when the controller is turned on.
 This window is split in two, the left side shows the signals from the sensor connected on channel 1 and the right side shows the signals from the sensor connected on channel 2.
 The bottom bar is permanent and is shown in all displays.

 N2O Sensor Overview: Signals for sensors connected to channel 1 and channel 2 are shown in separate columns.
-For normal operation, the simple temperature compensation is used, and the value based on advanced temp. comp can be ignored.
 Raw sensor value in % can be used for troubleshooting and to see if a sensor head is behaving normally.